 \section{Introduction}

-The flavor changing neutral current decays $b \to s$ have served as important probe for testing the standard model as well as in search of physics beyond standard model in light of the experimental results.
-Experimentally, the anomalies have been reported in the channels $B \to K^{(*)} \ell^+ \ell^-$ and $B \to D^{(*)} \ell^+ \nu_\ell$ \cite{Aaij:2013qta,Aaij:2017vbb,Aaij:2014ora,Huschle:2015rga,Sato:2016svk,Aaij:2015yra,Aaij:2015yra} and have provided hints for the violation of lepton flavor universality as their results deviate from the standard model predictions \cite{Ali:1999mm,Beneke:2001at,Chen:2001ri,Ali:2006ew,Egede:2008uy,Bobeth:2008ij,Altmannshofer:2008dz}.
-These decays occur at the electroweak loop level and are generally suppressed at the tree level.
+The flavor changing neutral current decays $b \to s$ have served as important probe for testing the standard model as well as in search of physics beyond the standard model in the light of the experimental results.
+Experimentally, anomalies have been reported in the channels $B \to K^{(*)} \ell^+ \ell^-$ and $B \to D^{(*)} \ell^+ \nu_\ell$ \cite{Aaij:2013qta,Aaij:2017vbb,Aaij:2014ora,Huschle:2015rga,Sato:2016svk,Aaij:2015yra,Aaij:2015yra} that hint towards the violation of lepton flavor universality as their results deviate from the standard model predictions \cite{Ali:1999mm,Beneke:2001at,Chen:2001ri,Ali:2006ew,Egede:2008uy,Bobeth:2008ij,Altmannshofer:2008dz}.
+In the SM, the $B \to K^{(*)} \ell^+ \ell^-$ decays occur at the electroweak loop level and are generally suppressed at the tree level.
 Similarly, $b \to d \ell^+\ell^-$ decays can also serve as important probe as they also follow the same flavor changing neutral current (FCNC) at quark level \cite{Hurth:2010tk,Blake:2016olu}.
 Though there exists rich data for $b \to s \ell^+ \ell^-$ induced processes, the $b \to d \ell^+ \ell^-$ counterpart of the weak decay has not caught much attention perhaps due to low branching fraction.
-Within the Standard Model, the branching fractions are suppressed by a factor of $|V_{td}/V_{ts}|^2$ with compared to the $b \to s$ transitions.
+Within the standard model, the branching fractions are suppressed by a factor of $|V_{td}/V_{ts}|^2$ compared to the $b \to s$ transitions.
 Experimentally, these transitions have been observed by LHCb collaboration in the channel $B^+ \to \pi^+ \mu^+ \mu^-$ \cite{Aaij:2015nea} and in $\Lambda_b^0 \to p \pi^- \mu^+ \mu^-$ \cite{Aaij:2017ewm} and recently, they have also reported the evidence for the $B_s^0 \to \bar{K}^{*0} \mu^+ \mu^-$ with 3.4 standard deviation significance \cite{Aaij:2018jhg}.
 Their results read

-Further, Belle collaboration have also measured the branching fractions for the decay channel $B^+ \to \pi^+ \pi^- \ell^+ \ell^-$ very recently\cite{Beleno:2020gzt}.
+Further, the Belle collaboration has also measured the branching fractions for the decay channel $B^+ \to \pi^+ \pi^- \ell^+ \ell^-$ very recently \cite{Beleno:2020gzt}.
 They have also performed the search for different channels corresponding to rare $b \to (s, d) \nu \bar{\nu}$ transitions \cite{Chen:2007zk,Lutz:2013ftz,Grygier:2017tzo}.